cosmos/cosmos-sdk/x/staking/README.md

 ##### rotate cons pubkey

-The command `rotate-cons-pubkey` allow validators to rotate the associated consensus pubkey to the new consensus pubkey.
+The command `rotate-cons-pubkey` allows validators to rotate the associated consensus pubkey to the new consensus pubkey.

 Usage: